surajrampure/surajrampure.github.io/teaching/index.md

 ### CS 198-087 – Introduction to Mathematical Thinking DeCal ([site](http://imt-decal.org))

-All resources, including the [course textbook](http://book.imt-decal.org) are on the course website, linked above.
+All resources, including the [notes for the course](http://notes.imt-decal.org) are on the course website, linked above.

 ---